If you’re considering getting a canary for your home, it’s important to know the different canary bird breeds before deciding.

 These hands-off pets are easy to raise because they don’t require a lot of specific care or dedicated attention.

-They are named for their origins in the Canary Islands.
-The original canary found in the wild was just a green-colored finch, which wouldn’t have been anything out of the ordinary except for one thing – the lovely song.
+The original canary found in the wild was just a green-colored finch, which wouldn’t have been anything out of the ordinary except for the lovely song.